d-mienie/d-mienie/README.md

-- 👋 Hi, I’m Dante Mieni
+- 👋 Hi, I’m Dante Mienie
 - 👀 I’m currently studying Computer Science with a minor in Statistics and Data Science from the University of Arizona
 - 🌱 I’m currently learning a lot about AI and different coding languages
 - ⚡ Fun fact: I am from South Africa!